ir-rafio/AHIUPC-2025/Editorial.md

 <details>
 <summary>Hint 2</summary>

-After rotation by $\theta$, how far apart are the two attachment points around the rim?
+After rotation by $\theta$, how far apart are the two attachment points around the capacitor?
 Think about the chord length of a circle of radius $r$.

 </details>